tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/merge-inventory-to-mongodb.md

 ## Prerequisites

-Install TapData Shell and ensure connectivity to MySQL and MongoDB databases.
+Install Tap Shell and ensure connectivity to MySQL and MongoDB databases.
 Refer to the [Quick Start Guide](../quick-start.md) for installation and setup.

 For clarity, this example assumes all regional tables are in the same MySQL database (`MySQL_Demo`) and the target MongoDB database is named `MongoDB_Demo`.